 Public Works- The Department of Public Works includes Public Works Administration, Engineering, City Facilities, Inspection, Maintenance Administration, Street Maintenance, Repair Garage, Snow Removal, Street Lighting/Traffic Lights, Sidewalks, Parking Lots, Parks, Historic Preservation, Land Use Boards, Storm Sewer, Wastewater, Street Cleaning, and Refuse and Recycling.
-Total FY 24/25 expenditures for Public Works will increase by \$885,000 from FY 23/24.
+Total FY 23/24 expenditures for Public Works will increase by \$251,000 from FY 22/23.
 The increase includes reserve spending on DPW equipment, fully funding the DPW Director position, increased costs in diesel fuel, gas and electricity, as well as funding for tree removal and planting.

 Reserve Funding- Since 2008 the City has diligently made an effort to grow Reserve funds for future liabilities, capital purchases, and expenditures.
-In FY 24/25, funding Reserves is critical as debt payments roll off.
-The City is preserving these monies for future borrowing to build the new police facility.
+In FY 23/24, funding Reserves is critical as we have debt payments rolling off.
+The City needs to preserve these monies for future borrowing to build the new police facility.

-Reserves are funded in the budget and again, typically, in August, if the City realizes a surplus after the audit.
-Reserve funding is critical to fund equipment replacements, infrastructure improvements and employee benefit payouts as the City experiences the retirement of long-term employees.
-Other benefits of reserves include improved bond ratings, stabilization of tax rates, and meaningful efforts to replace aging buildings and capital equipment.
+Reserves are funded in the budget and again typically, in August, if the City realizes an annual surplus after audit.
+Reserve funding is critical to fund equipment replacements, infrastructure improvements and employee benefit payouts as the City continues to experience the retirement of long-term employees.
+Other benefits of Reserves include improved bond ratings, stabilization of tax rates, and meaningful efforts to replace aging buildings and capital equipment.

 Debt Service includes bonds (principal and interest), BAN (bond anticipation notes), energy leases, and municipal leases.
-The City's projected General Fund debt service for FY 24/25 is \$440,463, an increase in debt payments of \$86,892 from FY 23/24.
-The City-wide street lighting project and fire truck debt has been added to the schedule this year.
+The City's projected General Fund debt service for FY 23/24 is \$353,572, a decrease in debt payments of \$33,099 from FY 22/23 from the expiration of a municipal lease for a tandem axle.
+These funds plus an additional \$250,000 have been committed directly to reserve funds in the FY 23/24 budget to keep a level debt and allow for future borrowing.

 Debt Management Plan for Level Debt Service- In practice, the desired combination of total reserve contributions and debt service should remain relatively flat over time; as one increases or decreases, the other compensates.
 This process is referred to as "level debt."
 Once the established reserve and debt levels are determined, capital plans can be balanced with acceptable debt limits.
-By FY 24/25, the City's debt service load (principal and interest payments) for current borrowing will allow the City to permanently finance the new Police Facility BAN to a Bond.
+By FY 24/25 the City's debt service load (principal and interest payments) for current borrowing drops to \$246,090.
+This will allow the City to permanently finance the new Police Facility BAN to a Bond.